 - Coxian: ยซThe idea that complex physical, biological or sociological systems can be exactly described by a few formulae is patently absurd.ยป Cox, David.
 R. (1995), “Comment on “Model uncertainty, data mining and statistical inference””, Journal of the Royal Statistical Society, Series A, 158: 455โ456.
 The Coxian approach is to include more complexity into models.

 I am personally inclined to follow the Asimovian approach.
-That is, you must absolutely include sociocultural factors into multiscale modeling.
+That is, one must absolutely include sociocultural factors into multiscale modeling.
 Making this statement is easy, but following through… that is where the rubber meets the road.
 I have developed a few approaches to do this, but it is the subject of another post.